 Community Resilience: Post-Earthquake Rebuilding

-Deepesh explained that all of the houses had been if not destroyed, badly damaged by the earthquake in April 2015.
-He rebuilt his brother’s home, along with two more.
+Deepesh explained that the earthquake in April 2015 had badly damaged all of the houses, if not destroyed.
+He rebuilt his brother’s home and two others.
 In effect, the extended family members of the Bastola family made the village their home, hence naming it Bastola Gaun.

 Two additional houses were nearing completion.
 One relative had rebuilt his house closer to Bhaktapur but still came up every day to see to the cows that lived next to Deepesh’s home.
-With just eight rooms, Nagarkot Community Homestay can offer up to 20 guests somewhere to stay, but this will be increasing soon as other family members are now finishing rebuilding their homes.
+With just eight rooms, Nagarkot Community Homestay can offer up to 20 guests somewhere to stay, but this will increase soon as other family members finish rebuilding their homes.
 Before the earthquake, there used to be rooms available for guests in all 17 homes.

 Cultural Exchange: Festivals and Homestay Life

-After being welcomed with a lovely cup of tea and some dal bhat, a rice curry with vegetables picked from the garden, we went to explore the surrounding forest and waterfalls before hiking up to the Buddhist temple where Tamang and Newar Buddhists were celebrating Losar.
+After being welcomed with a lovely cup of tea and some dal bhat, a rice curry with vegetables picked from the garden, we explored the surrounding forest and waterfalls before hiking up to the Buddhist temple where Tamang and Newar Buddhists celebrated Losar.
 Though Deepesh and his family are Hindu, Hindus and Buddhists regularly celebrate each other’s festivals as their own.
-After watching the puja where monks sat in front of a shrine on the hilltop, we walked down through a village before taking a short break for tea at a little roadside café belonging to another of Deepesh’s older brothers.
-Here there was a Nepali couple taking advantage of the day of holiday to get away for the city.
+After watching the puja, where monks sat in front of a shrine on the hilltop, we walked down through a village before taking a short break for tea at a little roadside café belonging to another of Deepesh’s older brothers.
+Here, there was a Nepali couple taking advantage of the day of holiday to get away from the city.

 Empowering Women: English Classes in Bastola Gaun

-Once back at my homestay, Deepesh and his nephew showed me how to harvest the ripe lapsi fruit from the tall tree by the cow shed.
-They hurled stones up at the branches which if they were lucky to made contact with the branches, shed a rain of fruit on the ground far below.
+Once back at my homestay, Deepesh and his nephew showed me how to harvest the ripe lapse fruit from the tall tree by the cow shed.
+They hurled stones up at the branches, which, if they were lucky to make contact with the branches, shed a rain of fruit on the ground far below.
 Taking a couple of bags, we scoured the path and rocky outcrops for the fallen fruit.
-While gathering up some of the little round lapsi, a troupe of women heavily laden with cow dung that I’d seen earlier loading up baskets passed by.
-The senior lady at the front said ‘Excuse me’ and so quickly I stepped aside.
+While gathering up some of the little round lapses, a troupe of women heavily laden with cow dung that I’d seen earlier loading up baskets passed by.
+The senior lady at the front said, ‘Excuse me’, and I quickly stepped aside.

 Deepesh smiled.
-He told me how in the last two months he and his cousin had been teaching the women of Bastola some English so that they could communicate better with the guests that soon would be staying again in the community homestay.
-And ‘Excuse me’ was a useful phrase that he’d taught them.
+He told me how, in the last two months, he and his cousin had been teaching the women of Bastola some English so that they could communicate better with the guests who would soon be staying again in the community homestay.
+‘Excuse me’ was a useful phrase that he’d taught them.

 Nepali Hog Plum Candy